MICHELLENGEI/Serenity-Travels/README.md

-# Serenity Travels Web Application
+# Serenity Travels

-Welcome to the Serenity Travels web application repository!
  This project is designed for a travel agency named Serenity Travels, offering a range of travel tours packages, showcasing various tour destinations, and featuring a blog section.

 ## Table of Contents